Skip to main content

 Draft Time Report

-Written by Jhanav Lakhiani
+Written by Quality Assurance

-Updated over a week ago
+Updated over 2 months ago

 This allows you to check your team's Actual Time which has been drafted but not committed.
 This report will make monitoring your team's work easy and make sure your team members have committed their Actual Time.